aroundmyroom/UnifiVoucher/README.md

 the index.php is reading the json file and putting it in a simple HTML table.

-Help to modify, clean, adjust, improve is much appreciated
+Help to modify, clean, adjust, improve is much appreciated a lot of things are not working as I would like it

+Caching should not be used, when the voucher is marked as used the file must be removed and the page reloaded automatically ot the index.php etc.